Disclaimer: Due to regulation, different ScanWatch health features may be available in your region. Learn more.

 ScanWatch provides three categories to grade the severity of breathing disturbances:

-- 30 to 60 - Moderate : A moderate amount of breathing disturbances were detected on the last tracked night.
+- Moderate: A moderate amount of breathing disturbances was detected on the last monitored night.

-- 60 to 100 - High : A high volume of breathing disturbances were detected on the last tracked night.
+- High: A high volume of breathing disturbances was detected on the last monitored night.

 Sharing my results

-You can find each night scan record and history in the Health Mate app and you can easily share it as a PDF with a doctor or a healthcare professional.
-This can help you assist with early diagnosis and prevention in case of breathing disturbance detection.
+You can find each night scan record and history in the Health Mate app and you can easily share it with someone as a PDF.
+This can help assist you with maintaining your overall wellness.

 - The Respiratory Scan functionality will impact the battery life of the watch.

 - When the Respiratory Scan is activated, a moon icon appears under the time on the screen of the watch.